BruceEng/Resume/README.md

 B Graham Resume Sept 2021 Rev 1.0

-This is a condensed version of my patest resume.
+This is a condensed version of my latest resume.